Duke Xiang of Chen

-Duke Xiang of Chen (陳相公 (Chén Xiàng Gōng); reigned 10th century BC), given name Gaoyang (皋羊), was the third ruler of the ancient Chinese state of Chen during the Western Zhou dynasty.
-Xiang was his posthumous name.
+Duke Xiang of Chen (陳相公 (Chén Xiàng Gōng); reigned 10th century BC), personal name Gui Gaoyang, was the third duke of the Chen state.
 His father Duke Hu of Chen, who married the eldest daughter of King Wu of Zhou, was the founder of the Chen state.

 Duke Xiang succeeded his elder brother, Duke Shēn of Chen, who was the second ruler of Chen.
-When Duke Xiang died, the throne returned to Duke Shēn's son Tu, known as Duke Xiao of Chen.
+When Duke Xiang died, the throne returned to Duke Shēn's son Tu (Duke Xiao).